subhan-insider/Slider/README.md

 ## Getting Started

-Add this code to free js if you are using this in multiple places.
+Add src/Slider.js to free js if you are using this in multiple places.

 ### Prerequisites